Report on Plans and Priorities 2014-15

-The Canadian Coast Guard is responsible for leading the maritime component of the federal Search and Rescue system.
-This includes providing maritime search and rescue services to the Department of National Defence Joint Rescue Coordination Centres.
+The Canadian Coast Guard is responsible for leading the maritime component of the federal Search and Rescue system and works with the Department of National Defence in the Joint Rescue Coordination Centres to provide maritime search and rescue services.
 The Canadian Coast Guard Auxiliary, a volunteer organization whose members support search and rescue efforts, assists the Department in this area.

 Similarly, with centres strategically located across Canada, the Canadian Coast Guard delivers timely information and assistance to vessels, provides distress and safety communications and coordination, and screens vessels in order to prevent the entry of unsafe vessels into Canadian waters.
 It also maintains a significant portfolio of shore-based assets that support marine navigational systems throughout Canadian waters.

 The Department also contributes to maritime security by leveraging Coast Guard vessels, maritime expertise, and systems for monitoring vessel traffic.
-For example, by providing vessels and crew to support the joint Royal Canadian Mounted Police/Canadian Coast Guard Security Enforcement Team program on the Great Lakes and St. Lawrence Seaway.
+An example is the provision of vessels and crew to support the joint Royal Canadian Mounted Police/Canadian Coast Guard Marine Security Enforcement Team program on the Great Lakes and St. Lawrence Seaway.
 Similarly, departmental personnel in Canada's Marine Security Operations Centres access information systems and use their expertise to identify and assess potential threats on Canada's waters.